ordina-jworks/ordina-jworks.github.io/_posts/2017-06-28-Openshift-an-introduction.md

 > __OpenShift Container Platform__ (formerly known as OpenShift Enterprise) is Red Hat's on-premise private platform as a service product, built around a core of application containers powered by Docker, with orchestration and management provided by Kubernetes, on a foundation of Red Hat Enterprise Linux.

 Well that explains it!
-Never thought writing my first blog post would be that easy!
+I never thought writing my first blog post would be that easy!
-Obviously you wouldn't be reading this blog if this was my only explanation since my my pull request would never be accepted.
+Obviously you wouldn't be reading this blog if this was my only explanation since my pull request would never be accepted.

 If I would try to explain it with my own words to someone who never heard of OpenShift I would define it like this.